-A boundary is the limit of a predetermined and established area whose limit is determined by one or more lines.
-In Boundary-Line specifically, an administrative unit boundary, for example, a county area boundary.
+A boundary is the limit of a preset and established area whose limit is determined by one or more lines.
+For example in Boundary-Line an administrative unit boundary, is represented by a county area boundary.

 Ceremonial counties

 A ceremonial county is an area that has an appointed Lord Lieutenant and High Sheriff.